themespell/ts-team-member/README.txt

-=== Team Members - Best Team Members, Team Showcase, Team Member Slider Plugin for WordPress ===
+=== TS Team Member Showcase - Team Members, Team Showcase, Team Member Slider Plugin ===
 Contributors: themespell, asadabir
 Tags: team, team members, team showcase, team builder, team plugin Requires at least: 3.0.1
 Tested up to: 6.8.2
 Requires PHP: 5.4
-Stable tag: 1.1.1
+Stable tag: 1.1.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Team members, Team showcase and Team plugin in one place – display your Best Team Members Showcase with a stunning Team Member slider.
+Team members, Team showcase and Team plugin in one place – display your Team Members Showcase with a stunning Team Member slider.

 == Description ==

-**The Super Flexible, Elegant, and Highly Customizable Team Members Showcase Plugin for WordPress 🚀**
+**TS Team Member - Elegant and Highly Customizable Team Showcase Plugin**

-Showcase your team members in style with **TS Team Member**, the super flexible, elegant, and all-in-one WordPress plugin for creating beautiful and responsive team member profiles.
+Showcase your team members in style with **TS Team Member**, the highly flexible, elegant, and comprehensive WordPress plugin for creating beautiful and responsive team member profiles.

 Whether you are building a corporate website, creative agency, or any kind of small business portfolio, this plugin makes it effortless to display your team with full professionalism, customization, and elegance **all in one place**.